What Factors Go Into the Cost of a New Roof

 A quality ice and water barrier will work with your roof.
 Certain formulations are designed to be flexible and adhere to your roof.
 The ice and water barrier provides an extra protection outside the shingles to keep water from seeping underneath.
 Storms, snow and freeze/thaw cycles are all ways water could creep into your home.
 We recommend 2 layers of ice & water barrier to keep your roof and home safe.
 Ice & water barrier is also a code requirement, and one of the most abused codes at that.
 Ask your contractor about their process for applying this to make sure your home will be protected.

 Starter shingles are another piece of the roofing process necessary to keep your roof free from water.
 They go below the main shingle and protect the seams from water, directing water off the roof instead of letting it sit and enter your home.
-Start shingles are required for all manufacturer warranty claims, but they are a common product cut by contractors when trying to save time and money.
+Starter shingles are required for all manufacturer warranty claims, but they are a common product cut by contractors when trying to save time and money.

 Like all areas of your home, your roof needs ventilation for proper airflow.
 Without necessary ventilation, hot air has no way to leave your attic, resulting in issues with mold and rotting materials.
 Ventilation will prolong the life of your roof and help with energy efficiency in your home.
 Be aware many unscrupulous contractors will not replace these items to lower their estimates.